It took me awhile to figure out how to do this it so I thought I'd post it.

 Propositional logic

-In Propositional logic symbols represent Facts (Propositions).
+In Propositional logic symbols represent Facts (Propositions).for example:

 W - the person is a woman.